Taiko2k/Taiko2k/README.md

 ### Hi there friend 👋

-## About me

-I my spare time I make some cool software for Linux.
+I make some cool software for Linux.

 Take a look around and enjoy your stay.